Lecompton, Kansas

 Lecompton (pronounced /lᵻˈkɒmptən/) is a city in Douglas County, Kansas, United States.
 As of the 2020 census, the population of the city was 588.
-Lecompton was the de jure territorial capital of Kansas from 1855 to 1861, and the Douglas County seat from 1855 to 1858.
+Lecompton, located on the Kansas River, was the de jure territorial capital of Kansas from 1855 to 1861, and the Douglas County seat from 1855 to 1858.
 Anti-slavery Lawrence became the de facto capital during the latter part of this period, when the county seat was moved there.
 This time period was known as Bleeding Kansas, due to the violence perpetrated by the pro-slavery, and to a lesser extent the anti-slavery, factions in the eastern part of the state.
 Lecompton was a hotbed of pro-slavery sentiment during the mid-1800s.

 History

 19th century

 Lecompton was founded in 1854, on a bluff on the south bank of the Kansas River.
-It was originally called "Bald Eagle", but the name was changed to Lecompton in honor of Samuel Lecompte, the chief justice of the territorial Supreme Court.
+It was originally called Bald Eagle, and was renamed Lecompton in honor of Samuel Dexter Lecompte, the chief justice of the territorial Supreme Court.
 In August 1855, the city became the capital of the Kansas Territory after President Franklin Pierce appointed Andrew Horatio Reeder as governor and charged him and his officials with establishing government offices in Lecompton.
 The city soon became a stronghold of pro-slavery politics and Southern sympathy, which put it in conflict with nearby Lawrence, which had been founded by Free-Staters from Massachusetts.

-The first post office in Lecompton was established in September, 1855.
+The first post office in Lecompton was established in September 1855.
 The city served as the seat of Douglas County, until 1858, when it was moved to Lawrence.

-In the fall of 1857, a convention met in Constitution Hall and drafted the Lecompton Constitution, under which Kansas would have been a slave state.
+In late 1857, a convention met in Constitution Hall and drafted the Lecompton Constitution, under which Kansas would have been a slave state.
 The constitution was rejected by Congress after intense national debate and was one of the prime topics of the Lincoln-Douglas debates.
 The controversy contributed to the growing dispute soon to erupt in civil war.
 The Lecompton Constitution failed, in part, because the antislavery party won control of the territorial legislature in the election of 1857.
-The new legislature met at Constitution Hall and immediately began to abolish the pro-slavery laws of what they called the Bogus Legislature, the territory's pro-slavery lawmakers since July, 1855.
+The new legislature met at Constitution Hall and immediately began to abolish the pro-slavery laws of what they called the Bogus Legislature, the territory's pro-slavery lawmakers since July 1855.

 The free-staters briefly attempted to move the territorial capital to Minneola through a vote, although the resulting bill was later vetoed by Kansas territorial governor James W. Denver, and ruled void by U.S. Attorney General Jeremiah S. Black.
 As such, Lecompton remained the de jure territorial capital until the victorious free-state leaders officially chose Topeka as capital when Kansas became a state on January 29, 1861.
 The American Civil War began on April 12, 1861.